 In Ibrahim and Whitt (2009a, b), we studied the performance of the LES and HOL delay estimators in many-server systems, both with and without customer abandonment, by studying conventional stationary queueing models.
-In Ibrahim and Whitt (2009a), we studied the performance of HOL in the GI/M/s queueing model, which has a renewal arrival process, s homogeneous servers, an unlimited waiting room and the first-come-first-served (FCFS) service discipline.
+In Ibrahim and Whitt (2009a), we studied the performance of HOL in the GI/M/s queueing model, which has a renewal arrival process, s homogeneous servers, an unlimited waiting room, and the first-come-first-served service discipline.
 The service times are independent of the arrival process, and independent and identically distributed (i.i.d.) exponential random variables.

 We showed that HOL is an effective estimator in the GI/M/s model.
-As a frame of reference, we considered the classical delay estimator based on the queue length, denoted by QL, which multiplies the queue length plus one times the mean interval between successive service completions, ignoring customer abandonment.
-For this special idealized model with i.i.d. exponential service times and no customer abandonment, the QL estimator is provably the most effective estimator, under the mean squared error (MSE) criterion; see §4 below.
-The HOL estimator performs worse than QL, because it does not exploit queue-length information.
+As a frame of reference, we considered the classical delay estimator based on the QL which multiplies the QL plus one times the mean interval between successive service completions, ignoring customer abandonment.
+For this special idealized model with i.i.d. exponential service times and no customer abandonment, the QL estimator is provably the most effective estimator, under the mean squared error (MSE) criterion; see section 4.
+The HOL estimator performs worse than QL, because it does not exploit QL information.
 Nevertheless, we showed that the difference in performance need not be too great, particularly when the arrival process has low variability.
 Because the model is highly structured, we were able to obtain analytical results.

-In Ibrahim and Whitt (2009b), we considered the GI/GI/s + GI model, which includes independent sequences of i.i.d. service times and abandonment times with general distributions.
+In Ibrahim and Whitt (2009b), we considered the GI/GI/s+GI model, which includes independent sequences of i.i.d. service times and abandonment times with general distributions.
 As one would expect, QL can overestimate customer delay when there is significant customer abandonment in the system.
-We showed that QL performs poorly in a heavily loaded GI/GI/s + GI model, while HOL remains an effective estimator.
+We showed that QL performs poorly in a heavily loaded GI/GI/s+GI model, while HOL remains an effective estimator.

-When customer abandonment is a serious issue, it is possible to refine the queue-lengthbased delay estimator by using the exact expected conditional delay, given the queue length, in the G/M/s+M model; we denote this by $QL_m$ .
-However, for non-exponential service-time and abandonment distributions, the delay-history-based estimators can also outperform this refined queue-length-based estimator $QL_m$ , even when the queue length and the model are known; e.g., see Figures 1-4 of Ibrahim and Whitt (2009b).
+When customer abandonment is a serious issue, it is possible to refine the QL-based delay estimator by using the exact expected conditional delay, given the QL, in the G/M/s+M model; we denote this by QL_m .
+However, for non-exponential service-time and abandonment distributions, the delay-history-based estimators can also outperform this refined QL-based estimator QL_m , even when the QL and the model are known; e.g., see figures 1-4 of Ibrahim and Whitt (2009b).

-However, we do not mean to suggest that the queue length does not provide useful information when it is known.
-Indeed, our best estimator for the GI/GI/s + GI model is an approximation-based estimator, referred to as $QL{ap}$ , which exploits the queue length as well as model parameters; we also will make use of $QL{ap}$ here for the $M_t/GI/s + GI$ model in §8.
+However, we do not mean to suggest that the QL does not provide useful information when it is known.
+Indeed, our best estimator for the GI/GI/s+GI model is an approximation-based estimator, referred to as QL{ap} , which exploits the QL as well as model parameters; we also will make use of QL{ap} here for the $M_t/GI/s+GI$ model in section 8.